• Skip to primary navigation

 Add 1/4 cup plus 2 tbsp cornstarch to each section of the container.

-Now you’re ready to hit the sidewalk (or in this case, the driveway).
+Now you’re ready to hit the sidewalk (or in this case, the driveway) and make some art.

 The toddlers and preschoolers absolutely love this sidewalk paint.